pebblecode/pebblecode.com/README.md

 ## Deployment

-The site is hosted on [Heroku][5], and deployment is wrapped around a rake task.
+The site is hosted on [Heroku][5].

+Development workflow works like this:

+* Play around and try new things on [sandbox site](http://pebblecode-sandbox.herokuapp.com/)
+* If a feature is something intended for production, develop on a branch and merge into `master` (or just work off `master` directly if it is a small change)
+* When master is ready to be show to someone else, push to [staging site](http://pebblecode-staging.herokuapp.com/)
+* When `staging` is ready for production, push to [production site](http://pebblecode.com/)

 ### Prerequisites

 Set up deployment branches with

-  git remote add staging git@heroku.com:pebblecode-staging.git git remote add production git@heroku.com:pebblecode.git
+  git remote add sandbox git@heroku.com:pebblecode-sandbox.git git remote add staging git@heroku.com:pebblecode-staging.git git remote add production git@heroku.com:pebblecode.git

+### Sandbox

+The sandbox site (http://pebblecode-sandbox.herokuapp.com/) is intended to be a temporary site to show particular changes.
+It is used when you don't intend to push the change to staging or production, but want to show someone else.

+The sandbox site requires authentication with username `pebblecode`, and password `pebblecode`.

+To push to the sandbox

+    rake sandbox[branch-name]

+This is just an alias for

+    git push -f sandbox [branch-name]:master

+**Note: You will need to run `git remote add sandbox git@heroku.com:pebblecode-sandbox.git` if the sandbox branch has not already been set up**

+#### Initial set up

+Only needs to be done once, when setting up the heroku site

+    heroku create pebblecode-sandbox --stack cedar --remote sandbox heroku config:add RACK_ENV=staging --app pebblecode-sandbox

-### Push to staging
+### Staging

+The staging site (http://pebblecode-staging.herokuapp.com/) is intended as a staging ground for changes before they go into production.
+It is a place for sanity checks before it goes live.

-The staging site is at http://pebblecode-staging.herokuapp.com/.
-It requires authentication with username `pebblecode`, and password `pebblecode`.
+The staging site requires authentication with username `pebblecode`, and password `pebblecode`.

-To deploy master branch to staging
+To deploy the master branch to staging

 	rake shipit[staging]

-To deploy another branch to staging

-  rake shipit[another-branch,staging]

-To deploy another branch to staging (without rake) git push -f staging branchname:master
+**Note: If you want to push changes that won't be going into production any time soon, push into the sandbox site instead**

 #### Initial set up

-Only needs to be done once
+Only needs to be done once, when setting up the heroku site

     heroku create pebblecode-staging --stack cedar --remote staging heroku config:add RACK_ENV=staging --app pebblecode-staging

-### Ship it!
+### Production

+The [production site](http://pebblecode.com/) is the live public facing site for all the world to see.

-To deploy master branch to production
+To deploy the master branch to production

     rake shipit[production]